YottaDB/YDBDoc/ProgGuide/isv.rst

 For terminals, $KEY and $ZB both have the terminator.

 .. note::
-   See the READ and WRITE commands in Chapter 6: “Commands”.
+   See the READ and WRITE commands in `Chapter 6: “Commands” <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_.

 For SOCKET: